Rugby league gameplay: Play-the-ball

 From the moment the ball is rolled back by the tackled player's boot, the next phase of play begins.
 The "dummy half" is the term used to refer to the player who then picks up the ball and resumes his team's attack.

 The ruck is located between the player playing-the-ball and the defending marker.
 The ruck exists during the time between a tackle being completed and the subsequent play-the-ball being completed.
 The ball cannot be interfered with by a defending player whilst it is in the ruck, otherwise a penalty will be issued against that player's team.
-A penalty is also issued against the attacking team if the player responsible for playing the ball, does not play it correctly.
+A penalty is also issued against the attacking team if the player responsible for playing the ball does not play it correctly.
 Many penalties in rugby league occur in and around the ruck.

-Part way though the 2020 seasons in both Australia and Europe penalties for defensive infringements at the ruck were replaced by the "six again" rule which gives the attacking team an immediate new set of six tackles.
+Part way through the 2020 seasons in both Australia and Europe penalties for defensive infringements at the ruck were replaced by the "six again" rule which gives the attacking team an immediate new set of six tackles.